microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 train_df['image_url'] = train_df['filename'].apply(get_ImageUrl)
 ```

-Our output will be as follows:
+Our output will be as follows, whereby we can directly access the different images:
 ![Our loaded data](assets/load_data.png)

 ### Milestone 2: Transform your data